BrianChiedu/BrianChiedu/README.md

 ### Hi there 👋

-<h2>I am Brian, a multi-faceted computer scientist, presidential scholar, and Computer Science Major passionate about everything computer science: from designing and developing scalable web applications to building IOS and Android applications as well as data manipulation, exploration, and analysis.</h2>
+<h2 align="center">I am Brian, a multi-faceted computer scientist, presidential scholar, and Computer Science Major passionate about everything computer science: from designing and developing scalable web applications to building IOS and Android applications as well as data manipulation, exploration, and analysis.</h2>

 <p>Here are some ideas to get you started:</p>